vcaravani/infovis-final-project/README.md

  - pan
  - zoom
  - click on a node to highlights links to neighbors
- - filter node by genres's legends
+ - filter nodes by genres

 The user zooming out gets a blurry view of the nodes in order to better appreciate the color shades of the clusters.